|

 9. use your wrist strength to drive, push, tap front shots

-10. when under pressure hit very high to gain time or cross court drop
+10. when under pressure hit very high to buy recovery time or cross

 11. never change a winning strategy but quickly change a losing strategy